mabamano/CVPro_Competition_Kit_V2/README.md

 - **🔄 Obstacle Avoidance**: Equipped with 6 ultrasonic sensors for safe movement and collision prevention
 - **⚡ Competition Ready**: Designed for robotics competitions with quick setup and reliable performance

-This project focuses on Zeno (The Zoo Safari Robot) built using the CVPro Competition Kit.
+This project focuses on Zeno robot built using the CVPro Competition Kit.
 All instructions, hardware, and software details below are oriented toward the Zoo Safari application.

 <p align="center" width="100%">
     <img width="60%" src="Documents/Images/Cvpro_Com_Kit.png" />